AirJunda/myInsta/README.md

 # myInsta
-my first django project for building an ins system
+my first django project for building an nano instagram system.

 This is the source code for my own personal project called InsDagram.